Troubleshooting PPT2HTML problems

 - On the right side of the Help pane, beneath About PowerPoint and next to Version it'll say either 32-bit or 64-bit

 Visual Basic for Applications (VBA) may not be installed or may be disabled by system administrators.
 PPTools add-ins require VBA to run.
-To test whether VBA is installed:- Start PowerPoint and open a presentation or let it create a blank default presentation.
+To test whether VBA is installed:

 - Press ALT + F11